clis013/internship_tracker/README.md

 # InternTrack

 InternTrack is a web-based Internship Application Tracking System developed for students, companies, and administrators.
 It allows students to browse internships and submit applications, companies to post internships and manage applicants, and administrators to monitor system records.
+The system is developed for academic purpose as a project learning of SECV2223 Web Programming Course.

 ## Features